nicknonnen/nicknonnen.github.io/dar_spatial_analysis/dar_spatialreport.md

 UPDATE greenspacebuffers
 SET area_km2_buffers = st_area(geom) / 1000;

-/* this will give us the area of each of the 42 buffer zones */
+/* this will give us the area of each of the 42 buffer zones in square kilometers*/

 ALTER TABLE wards2
 ADD COLUMN area_km2 real;